Sales Pipeline Stages Explained for You [With Examples]

 If your offering includes a service, offer a minimum of three price options or packages.
 Providing a range of options allows them an appearance of choice.
 Most often, the prospects pick the middle option.

 On top of that, make a price offer that is too appealing to decline.
 Have a contract so you and your prospective client can sign and finalize a deal.
+Know how to set form field properties to control how the contracts will be signed and ensure that they are manageable and easy to use.
 A contract binds you and your client by valid obligations, leaving no room for misconduct or other mis-happenings.

 Negotiation